tranquilts/MATCH/README.md

 Functionality:
 - Adapts layout for desktop,tablet and mobile devices.
 - Complies with WCAG 2.1 accessibility standards
 - Minimises cognitive load with clear instructions and an intuitive interface

+5. Feedback Style
+Purpose: Provide users with automatic and clear responses to their moves during the game.
+Functionality:
+- Display visual cues (e.g highlighting matched pairs) when a selection is correct or incorrect.
+- Provides audio feedback for correct matches, incorrect selections or game events.
+- Shows progress and scores in real-time to keep players informed.
+- Offers performance feedback at the end of the game, including unmatched pairs for learning purposes.

 ### **Hints Function**

 ## **Non-functional specifications**